braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/delayed_initialization.md

 # Delayed Initialization

 Delayed initialization is a feature that allows you to initialize the Braze SDK asynchronously while ensuring that push notification handling is preserved.
-This feature is useful when you need to perform additional setup before initializing the SDK, such as fetching configuration data from a server.
+This feature is useful when you need to perform additional setup before initializing the SDK, such as fetching configuration data from a server or waiting for user consent.

 ## Step 1: Preparing the SDK for delayed initialization